What is Seed funding in the Baltic Sea region?

 The Swedish Institute seeks to strengthen Sweden’s relations and develop cooperation with the countries around the Baltic Sea and in our immediate area.
-Swedish organisations can apply for funding from the Swedish Institute in order to cooperate with organisations in the Baltic Sea Region countries and organisations in the EU’s Eastern Partnership countries.
-The project activities that the Swedish Institute supports via ‘seed funding’ must be clearly linked to one or more of the challenges identified in the EU Strategy for the Baltic Sea Region.
-The projects should help create conditions for long-term, sustainable relations in the region.
+Swedish organisations can apply for funding from the Swedish Institute in order to cooperate with organisations in the Baltic Sea region countries and organisations in the EU’s Eastern Partnership countries.
+The project activities that the Swedish Institute supports via ‘seed funding’ must be clearly linked to one or more of the challenges identified in the EU Strategy for the Baltic Sea region.
+Projects including countries in the EU Eastern Partnership must also relate to this framework.
+Furthermore, projects should help create conditions for long-term, sustainable relations in the region.

 Next call for applications

 The last call closed 5 February 2019.
 We publish lists of successful applications on the Swedish version of the website around three-four months after the deadline for applications.The next call is planned for end of 2019.

 If you have questions relating to our seed funding for Baltic Sea region cooperation, please find our contact details at the bottom of the page.